Kentpun/sprintboot-ms-util-id-util/README.md

 # Introduction
-A UTIL to generate ID leverage Redis
+A UTIL to generate unique transaction ID leveraging Redis

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about: